aaronblohowiak/soundcloud-cli-ruby/README.md

     -  --offset              the number of results to skip.
 0 by default, max 8000 -q --q                   search term
-    -t --tags                comma separated list of tags -ty --types               a comma separated list of types
+    -t --tags                comma separated list of tags -T --types               a comma separated list of types

 options for search
     -h --help                show help for this command